The Effects of Data Quality on Machine Learning Performance on Tabular Data: Conclusion and Future Work

+In the field of artificial intelligence, the importance of data quality is increasingly being recognized, leading to a shift from a model-centric approach to a data-centric perspective.

+This study empirically examined the impact of six key data quality dimensions on machine learning performance across three tasks (classification, regression, and clustering) using 19 widely used machine learning algorithms and ten diverse datasets.
+We conducted the evaluation under various scenarios of high and low training and test data quality.
+Our results highlight how different data quality issues affect machine learning performance in distinct ways, offering valuable insights for data scientists when developing machine learning pipelines in the presence of data quality issues.

-In future work, it is important to use not only AMI to evaluate the clustering algorithm, but to also consider metrics such as absolute size of overlap of the original and generated data clustering and average and variance of the cluster sizes in the algorithm output.
-We also plan to expand our evaluation in two directions: adding more data quality dimensions and conducting a deeper evaluation per ML-model.
+Several avenues for future work emerge.
+In future work, it is desirable to evaluate the clustering algorithms using not only adjusted mutual information score but also metrics such as the absolute size of overlap between the original and generated data clustering and the average and variance of the cluster sizes in the algorithm output.
+We also plan to expand our evaluation in two directions: adding more data quality dimensions and conducting a deeper evaluation per machine learning model.